Getting Started

 Audit and error queues

-ServiceControl can also forward these messages to two log queues:
+Optionally, ServiceControl can forward these messages to external log queues:

 • Error messages are optionally forwarded to the error log queue.
 Default: error.log.